How to Install Debian 12 on VMware Workstation 17

 Step 8

-In the Network Type window, you can use the NAT selected by default.
-If you have configured a Bridged network on Virtual Network Editor, you can choose this type.
+In the Network Type window, you can use NAT, which is selected by default.
+If you have configured a Bridged network in the Virtual Network Editor, you can choose this type.

 Choosing the NAT Network Adapter